grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 The Grafana Agent supports multiple ingestion methods:
 OTLP (OpenTelemetry), Jaeger, Zipkin, OpenCensus and Kafka.

-Each tracing pipelines can be configured to receive traces in all these formats.
+Each tracing pipeline can be configured to receive traces in all these formats.
 Traces that arrive to a pipeline will enter the same tracing pipeline, and will be processed equally.